+Submits a report on inquiries from the Board regarding the nomination and dismissal of Executive Officers.
 In FY2021, the committee discussed matters to be reported to the Board of Directors, and the training of candidates for Executive Officer positions and the ideal new execution structure.
-It also prepared a list nomination and dismissal of Executive Officers.
+It also prepared a list of Executive Officer candidates.